ydaniv/uijet/docs-src/guides/application.md

 You'll have to also load the required modules, of your choice, for pubsub, Promises and DOM manipulation.

-Let's say you choose PubsubJS, When.js and Zepto:
+Let's say we choose PubsubJS, When.js and Zepto:

 ```javascript
 define([